random82/blog/_posts/2016-04-26-is-that-really-necessary.md

 ---

 # So, I've noticed you're working on...
-Imagine a scenario when you work up in a leading technical company.
-You're surrounded by passionate people who love what they do, they are eager to try cool stuff and they quickly turn their visions into action.
+Imagine a scenario when you're surrounded by skilful, passionate people who love what they do, they are eager to try cool stuff and they quickly turn their visions into outcomes.

 Similar scenario: a development team that had been recently enabled and is taking an ownership of more and more things.
 They're excited about doing things differently